chrisnweb/Weather-and-Temperature-Predictions/README.md

    <img src="Images/lstm_prediction_zoom_in.png" width="500">

 ### Result
-The model was able to detect pattern over a period of times.
-It has picked up the annual trend of increasing value (temperature) as summer and decreasing temperature as winter.
 The graph patterns from our predicted temperature are closed to the actual.
-Our model did still indicate overall trends such as going up or down.
+Our model did indicate overall trends such as going up or down.
 The prediction has taught me that the LSTMs can be very effective in times series predicting/forecasting.

 ## **Conclusion**